 Sow Seeds Ltd

-Our Over Winter Mix is a specially formulated Green Manure Mix for sowing in August through to the end of September to dig in the following Spring.
-It contains 2 Green Manure varieties Westerwolds Ryegrass (32%) and Vetches (68%) (Winter Tares) they have different benefits and properties so this combination...
+Our Over Winter Mix is our specially formulated Green Manure Mix for sowing in August through to the end of September to dig in the following Spring.
+It contains 2 Green Manure varieties Westerwolds Ryegrass and Vetches (Winter Tares) they have different benefits and properties so this combination makes an...

-Our Over Winter Mix is a specially formulated Green Manure Mix for sowing in August through to the end of September to dig in the following Spring.
-It contains 2 Green Manure varieties Westerwolds Ryegrass (32%) and Vetches (68%) (Winter Tares) they have different benefits and properties so this combination makes an excellent all round green manure that will protect, fertilise and stabilise the soil.
+Our Over Winter Mix is our specially formulated Green Manure Mix for sowing in August through to the end of September to dig in the following Spring.
+It contains 2 Green Manure varieties Westerwolds Ryegrass and Vetches (Winter Tares) they have different benefits and properties so this combination makes an excellent all round green manure that will protect, fertilise and stabilise the soil.

 Westerwolds Ryegrass – an excellent green manure with roots that penetrate heavier soils and bind together lighter ones and are able to dredge up minerals that might have been washed out during heavy winter rain and so help stabilise the soil by preventing erosion and capping.
 Its foliage & roots add valuable organic matter when chopped up and dug in the following spring.
 It works well with the Legume family in particular Winter Tares and Red Clover as it is a Nitrogen Lifter.
 It lifts Nitrogen from the soil and holds it until the foliage & roots are dug back into the soil and then it releases the Nitrogen slowly as it decomposes making it available to the next crop to utilise.
 This is good for Nitrogen hungry crops like leafy Brassicas who love Nitrogen for their green leaves as well as a general excellent all round fertiliser.